Explore detailed information about lodging, participant training, bike rentals, buses, meals and more at Face of America.

 Cycling into Brown’s Ranch from Windbriar Lane, off Fairfield Road, athletes will see ahead the historic farm buildings at the end of a long private driveway.
 After cycling beneath the Face of America archway, athletes will be welcomed to the Brown’s Ranch Barn Party and Roast, featuring fresh roasted chicken and a variety of beer, along with live musical entertainment.
 Riders are anticipated between 1:00 and 1:30 p.m.
 The ranch opens to family, friends and the public at noon.

-Our Ready to Ride email distributed to all registered participants in mid-April will contain additional detailed information about Brown’s Ranch to help you navigate Face of America’s ride ending.
+Our Ready to Ride email distributed to all registered participants in early October will contain additional detailed information about Brown’s Ranch to help you navigate Face of America’s ride ending.

 Participating teams in Face of America Gettysburg optionally can arrange for a family member, friend or colleague to drive a team support vehicle during the ride for the benefit of team members.
 The driver of this vehicle may register as a volunteer at no cost, selecting the Team Support Vehicle Driver interest.
 By doing so, they can help raise funds in support of their team.